nanselmo/notes_on_data_science_machine_learning_and_artificial_intelligence/content/python/brute_force_d20_simulator.md

 Tags: Basics
 Authors: Chris Albon

+Want to learn more?
+I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 This snippet is a completely inefficient simulator of a 20 sided dice.
-To create a "succussful roll" the snippet has to generate  dozens of random numbers.
+To create a "successful roll" the snippet has to generate  dozens of random numbers.

 ### Import random module